Double Chocolate Thumbprints Cookies

 - 1 stick (4 ounces) butter, at room temperature

 - 3 ounces semisweet chocolate, melted and cooled slightly

 For the chocolate filling:

-Preheat the oven to 350°.
-Line cookie sheets with parchment and set aside.
+- Preheat the oven to 350°.
+Line cookie sheets with parchment and set them aside.

-*If using Kisses, cool cookies 4-5 minutes, then press unwrapped Kiss into center of each cookie.
+- *If using Kisses, cool cookies for 4-5 minutes, then press unwrapped Kiss into the center of each cookie.

 - To make the filling, melt the chocolate and butter in the microwave, stirring with a rubber spatula until smooth.
 Set aside until cool and slightly thickened.